rotheconrad/F100_Prok_Recombination/README.md

 >\>ASM710v1_n
 >GGACGACCTGCGCAAGCTGACGATCCAACTTCCGAGCCGGTTTTACTACGAGTGGATTGA...

+To use the renaming script on all files in a directory with default setting:

 ```bash
 for f in ${genomes_dir}/*; do python 00d/Workflow_Scripts/01a_rename_fasta.py -i $f; done
 ```

-Alternatively, the user can input their own desired prefix.
+Alternatively, the user can input their own desired prefix:

 ```bash
 for f in ${genomes_dir}/*; do n=`echo basename $f | cut -d_ -f3`; python 00d/Workflow_Scripts/01a_rename_fasta.py -i $f -p $n; done